KarKan88/PyCommerce/README.md

 * Registration - Any user can register to the website by filling the required fields in the form
 * Forgot password - Registered users can click on forgot password and can change the password by filling in the correct email address and two security questions answered while registering with the website.
 This is to ensure two-way authentication.
 * Seller Registration: After login into the website, there is a button “Become a Seller”, clicking which seller can register by filling the required fields.

+## Coupon Management - Hemanth

+By providing coupons and discounts to first-time online shoppers, this feature hopes to persuade users to use our platform.
+Seasonal coupons for the customers, such as Christmas specials, Black Friday promotions, etc. Idle shoppers, or those who haven't placed an order on our platform in about three months.
+Once a seller wants to create a coupon, he can click on the link provided in his dashboard, and it will get to the coupon management portal.
+The user can use the coupons the system will validate the code with the ones stored in the coupon management system.
+Following are the managing options available for the coupon system:

+* Add: A seller can use this system to access and add a new coupon to the system.
+All the required validation rules have to be presented.
+A customer doesn’t have access to use this section.

+* Edit: A seller can use this system to access and edit an existing coupon to the system.
+The same validation rules for adding the coupon implies to the edit section.
+A customer doesn’t have access to use this section.

+* Delete: A seller or an admin can use this system to access and delete a coupon from the system.
+A customer doesn’t have access to use this section.

+* Validate: A customer can provide a coupon while checking out and the system will validate the coupon that was added by any seller.

 ## Getting Started